 Born August 11, 1878, Allen James Greer graduated from the University of Tennessee in 1898 with a Bachelor of Arts degree.
 During World War II (September 1, 1939 – September 2, 1945), he wrote articles for the North American Newspaper Alliance.

-During the Philippine War (February 4, 1899, to July 2, 1902), Greer served as a Second Lieutenant in the US Army, 4th Infantry.
-On July 2, 1901, twenty-two-year-old Allen Greer found himself stationed near Majada, Laguna Province, Philippine Islands.
+During the Philippine War (February 4, 1899, to July 2, 1902), Greer served as a Second Lieutenant in the U.S. Army, 4th Infantry.
+On July 2, 1901, twenty-two-year-old Allen Greer got stationed near Majada, Laguna Province, Philippine Islands.

 During an attack by armed insurgents, Lieutenant Greer made a single charge against enemy forces.
-With his pistol as his loyal companion, Greer overcame, single-handedly killing one, wounding two, and capturing three insurgents with their rifles and equipment.
+Greer, his pistol as his loyal companion, overcame single-handedly, killing one, wounding two, and capturing three insurgents with their rifles and equipment.

 Lieutenant Allen James Greer displayed extraordinary acts of courage.
 He exhibited heroism and bravery at the risk of his life.
 Above and beyond the call of duty, Greer's actions resulted in his receiving the highest and most prestigious personal military decoration the United States of America had to offer, The Medal of Honor.
 Allen James Greer went on to have an honorable career and retired with Colonel's rank in 1940.
 He died on March 16, 1964, at the age of 85.
 His burial place is in Arlington National Cemetery.